Centenary Motorway: History

 In 1995, a two-lane link road was constructed from the recently opened roundabout at Darra to Progress Road, using parts of Kelliher and Garden Roads.
 It was later proposed to use this link road as part of an extension of the Centenary Highway to the new master-planned city of Springfield.
-The two-lane Springfield extension, including interchanges at Garden Road, Progress Road, the Logan Motorway, and Springfield Parkway, was completed by 2001, since it is shown in that year’s Brisbane UBD.
+The section from Progress Road to the Logan Motorway was opened by Minister for Main Roads Steve Bredhauer on 16 December 1998, and the section from the Logan Motorway to Springfield was opened by Premier Peter Beattie on 28 June 2000.

 Extension

 A two lane extension of the highway to Yamanto was opened in late June 2009.
 The extension cost $366 million and was opened by Anna Bligh.
 Five bridges along the new section were named after local people, places, events and football teams, including botanist Lloyd Bird and the Box Flat Mine disaster.
 Since this new section contains three roundabouts, it is not motorway standard, and is instead designated as the A5 Centenary Highway.